 - Bake for around 12 minutes until gently golden.

-The #FoodieExtravaganza Tea Party:
+Today’s #FoodieExtravaganza Tea Party:

 - Almond Clementine Cake Squares by Food Lust People Love